Codeark1/Calculator/README.md

 # Calculator
-A basic calculator with just HTML AND CSS
+A functional calculator built with HTML AND CSS